MagaluCloud/magalu/mgc/cli/docs/virtual-machine/instances/create.md

 ## Flags:
 ```
     --availability-zone string                  Availability Zone
-    --cli.list-links enum[=table]               List all available links for this command (one of "json", "table" or "yaml")
-    --cli.watch                                 Wait until the operation is completed by calling the 'get' link and waiting until termination.
-Akin to '! get -w'
 -h, --help                                      help for create
     --image object                              Image (at least one of: single property: id or single property: name)
                                                 Use --image=help for more details (required)